img

 When you have canker sores, the most important thing you can do is practice good oral hygiene.

-• Brush your teeth regularly but be careful not to brush too hard or to touch the sore
+• Brush your teeth regularly but be careful not to brush too hard or touch the sore

 • Rinse your mouth with antiseptic mouthwash or saltwater

-• Get an over-the-counter gel, like Anbesol or Orajel and apply it with a cotton bud (do not touch the area with your fingers)
+• Get an over-the-counter gel, like Anbesol or Orajel, and apply it with a cotton bud (do not touch the area with your fingers)

 • You can also apply tea tree oil or sage to the affected area